brferrero/brferrero.github.io/resume.md

 ---

-**I am a sea-going physical oceanographer studying the large-scale circulation of the ocean.**
+**I am physical oceanographer and a computer scientist studying the large scale ocean dynamics.**

 ---

-I am a CS...
+I am currently a Ph.D. student at ...

 ---

-During my Ph.D. ...
+my focus is ...

 ---